bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 4 is Out!.md

 The later versions of the JDK are making collections more and more null-intolerant.
 For example, here’s what the [JavaDoc](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html#computeIfAbsent-K-java.util.function.Function-) says about `java.util.Map.computeIfAbsent`:
 <p>

-  If the specified key is not already associated with a value <strong>(or is mapped to null)</strong>, attempts to compute its value using the given mapping function and enters it into this map unless null.
+  If the specified key is not already associated with a value **(or is mapped to null)**, attempts to compute its value using the given mapping function and enters it into this map unless null.

 </p>
 These contracts are intrinsic to atomicity properties of such operations, so we decided that we have to meet them too, otherwise we won’t be able to guarantee proper behavior for Kotlin’s extension functions when they operate on null-free concurrent collections.
 So, we are going to change the behavior of `getOrPut` and other such functions so that they treat `null` value the same as the value was not present.